DuckyBlender/sussy_ducky_bot/README.md

 ## Commands

 - `/help` & `/start` - Displays help text.
-- `/caveman` - Uses the "llama3.1 70b" model from GroqCloud with a custom system prompt.
+- `/caveman` - Uses Llama3.1 8b model from OpenRouter with a custom system prompt.
-- `/llama` - Uses the "llama3.1 70b" model from GroqCloud
-- `/pixtral` - Uses the "pixtral 12b" vision model from OpenRouter.
+- `/llama` - Uses Llama 3.1 8b or 3.2 12b vision model from OpenRouter.
-- `/vision` - Uses the "qwen2-vl 7b" uncensored vision model from OpenRouter.
+- `/lobotomy` - Uses Llama 3.2 1b model from OpenRouter (for fun)

 ## Running the Bot